Why you may want to consider investing for a passive income?

-Over time it is sensible to acquire multiple revenue streams.
+Over time, it is sensible to acquire multiple revenue streams.
 These may be a mix of active and passive.
-Your mix of income supports your wealth portfolio keeping it well nurtured and also funds your lifestyle.
-When faced with a change in market conditions or an economic downturn, multiple income streams have you well prepared as the loss of one income may be backed up by another.
+Your mix of income supports your wealth portfolio keeping it well nurtured and can also fund your lifestyle.
+When faced with a change in market conditions or an economic downturn, multiple income streams can help you be well prepared, as the loss of one income may be backed up by another.

-Current times have proven that a healthy wealth portfolio isn’t something we should be planning purely for our retirement years.
-Your portfolio needs to be carried with you throughout your life and constantly monitored to ensure it is performing at maximum capacity.
+Current times have proven that a healthy wealth portfolio isn’t just something we should have in place purely for our retirement years.
+Your portfolio may need to be carried with you throughout your life and constantly monitored to ensure it is performing at maximum capacity.

-A wealth portfolio enhances quality of life ahead of retirement as it presents you with “spare cash” as separate to “necessary cash”.
-This reduces financial burden and stress.
-When your active income stops (i.e. your job) your wealth portfolio provides.
-Finally, when you are gone, your wealth portfolio lives on, leaving a lasting legacy for your family.
+A wealth portfolio can help enhance your quality of life ahead of retirement as it may presents you with ‘spare cash’ as separate to ‘necessary cash’.
+This can help to reduce financial burden and stress.
+When your active income stops (i.e. your job) your wealth portfolio can still provide.
+Finally, when you are gone, your wealth portfolio can live on, leaving a lasting legacy for your family.

 Knowing your financial situation – Before you can run, you need to walk